 Zimmer Biomet and ZimVie entered into a series of IOM agreements pursuant to which Zimmer Biomet and certain of its affiliates that held licenses, permits and other rights in connection with marketing, import and/or distribution of ZimVie products in various jurisdictions prior to the distribution continue to market, import and distribute such products until such time as the relevant licenses and permits are transferred to ZimVie or its affiliates, while permitting ZimVie (or Zimmer Biomet, as applicable) to recognize revenue relating to the sale of its respective products, to the extent practicable.
 Under such IOM agreements and in accordance with the Separation Agreement, the relevant Zimmer Biomet entity will continue operations in the affected market on behalf of ZimVie, with ZimVie receiving all of the economic benefits and burdens of such activities.
 ZimVie began receiving these economic benefits as of March 1, 2022.
 Based on the terms of the IOM agreements, ZimVie determined it is the principal under this arrangement when: ZimVie holds all risks and rewards of ownership inclusive of risk of loss, market risk and benefits related to the inventory; ZimVie has latitude in pricing; ZimVie has the ability to direct Zimmer Biomet regarding decisions over inventory; and ZimVie is responsible for all credit and collections risks and losses associated with the related receivables.
-ZimVie is the principal in the majority of the IOM agreements and recognizes those sales on a gross basis.
-In limited jurisdictions, ZimVie is not the principal and recognizes revenue on a net basis.
+ZimVie is not the principal and recognizes revenue on a net basis.
 Upon exit of certain IOM agreements, we initially expected to pay approximately \$10 million for the purchase of accounts receivable and inventory from Zimmer Biomet.
 Through December 31, 2022, we have paid Zimmer Biomet \$7.8 million related to the exit of certain IOM agreements, and there are no additional payments expected.